 Ranking of the representation of women on the boards of SBF 120 companies

-We have risen significantly in this ranking on the increased representation of women on the boards of SBF 120 companies and are now in the top 50 ahead of BNP Paribas (62nd) and Société Générale (93rd).
-We gained 46 places between 2015 and 2019, rising from 90th to 44th.
-Amundi, also listed on the SBF 120, rose 37 places compared with 2018.
+We have risen significantly in this ranking on the representation of women on the boards of SBF 120 companies.
+Our Group has gained 63 places between 2015 and 2022, rising from 90th to 27th place.

 This annual ranking highlights the commitment of the 120 largest French companies to increase the proportion of women on their boards and to foster professional equality between men and women.